paucazou/theochrone/README.md

 * Others:
   * Bash/Zsh
 ### Introduce other language
-You want to contribute to Theochrone but you want to use your personal favorite language ?
+You want to contribute to Theochrone but you want to use your personal favorite language?
 You're welcome, *but...*
 * if it is an interpreted language, like PHP, Perl, Ruby, be sure that it is worth to add a whole new interpreter ; your contribution must be very huge : a new important feature, at least.
 Indeed, imagine the weight of the program with two or more interpreters...
 * if it is a compiled language, like C, Go, Rust, be sure that your module can be compiled on major architectures and OSes.
 ## Version